Jermaine-jay/AuctionApp_MVC/README.md

 _____
 * Clone the repository: git clone https://github.com/Germaine-jay/AunctionApp_MVC.git

-* Navigate to the project directory: cd car-auction-app

 * Install required packages: dotnet restore

 * Update the database connection string in the appsettings.json file to point to your SQL Server instance.